 When you are teaching vocabulary, be sure to include activities that include all learning styles.
 Most of us do well with auditory and visual options, but we often lack kinesthetic options.
 Whole Brain Teaching techniques have been shown to be very effective for long term retention of information.
 You can also sing, chant, and role play with words too.
 Even if you can't come up with motions for a word's meaning, just getting your kids up and moving may help those kinesthetic learners better understand the word's meaning.
 Sarah from There's No Place Like Second Grade shared many great ideas in her presentation, and I loved the looks of Word Jams which is a subscription app from Go Noodle with us at the conference.
 She mentioned how her students really retain the words they've learned AND the motions.

-Celebrate Words by Making Them Visible
+Celebrate Words by Making Them Visible in your Classroom

 With the increased rigor we see in our standards, motivation and student engagement are more important than ever.
 If students see that WE value words, then the students will feel they are important too.
 We need to showcase that learning by keeping attention on our growing word walls by making sure they are used and expanded.
 By using techniques such as Word of the Day and spotlighting ah-ha moments in discovering a new word in our read alouds, we demonstrate the importance to our students which leads them to be active thinkers as they read and learn versus passive.
 Ideas you might try include: